An insulinoma is a tumor in the pancreas that produces too much insulin.

 Calling your health care provider

 Call your health care provider if you develop any symptoms of insulinoma.
-Convulsions and decreased consciousness are an emergency -- call 911 or your local emergency number.
+Convulsions and decreased consciousness are an emergency -- call 911 or your local emergency number right away.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. ©1997-2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.